vinimeneses/test-JPA/README.md

 5. Observe how the application creates and manipulates objects of the "Person" type and persists them in the database.

-6. Explore queries and lazy loading operations to understand the concepts covered.

 # Technologies Used

 ## Back-End